Died: 3 Feb 1882 in Animas City, CO

 In the ensuing commotion, Hawkins was able to flee on horseback.
 He made his way onto the Ute Reservation and camped out in the Ignacio and Arboles area for a couple of days.
 The outraged townspeople collected $500 to offer as a reward to anybody who would bring Hawkins in, dead or alive.
 A short time later, a small posse found Hawkins' camp and surrounded him.
 When Hawkins realized that he was trapped, he bolted off of a small cliff in an attempt to end his life.
 His desperate maneuver failed.
 Landing on the jagged rocks below, Cellas broke his back, but did not die.
 The posse retrieved the severely injured Hawkins, and then cruelly left him writhing in agony while they returned to town to negotiate for the reward money.
 The financial arrangements made, the men returned to take the broken Hawkins to the town jail where he was attended by a physician and counseled by his former boss, Robert S. Philpot.

 With encouragement from Philpot, and nothing to be gained or lost, Hawkins gave a full sworn statement, confessing his own involvement and implicating the four other men.
 Hawkins died shortly after his confession and his body was taken to the Folsom morgue.
 It is not specifically stated that he was buried in the Animas City Cemetery, but as the Folsoms owned the cemetery and Cellas was a town resident, it is almost certain that he is buried there.
-If so, he is the only known black person buried in the cemetery.

 * * * Coda * * *

 Hawkins' sworn statement was deemed inadmissible in court and the four men who devised the bank robbery got off the hook.
 Sadly, Hawkins' widow Rebecca was left destitute.
 With no other options, she made the heart wrenching decision to indenture her young son Samuel to R.S.
 Philpot and his new wife, Elizabeth.
 In a recorded document, Rebecca gave seven-year-old son Samuel to the Philpots to be their servant in exchange for them feeding him, providing him with a minimal education, and keeping him in good health until the age of 18 years.
 Whether or not the Philpots fulfilled this obligation and what became of Rebecca remains a mystery.
 If there is a bright note in all of this, it is that several years later Samuel emerged in Oklahoma as a miner, then married a woman with whom he raised a family.
-His descendents reside in Michigan.
+Some of his descendants reside in Michigan.

 Martin L. Heck